paulscottrobson/rp2350-modules/modules/usb/documents/usb.md

 There are simple examples in main.c

-Note the FSChangeDirectory function does not operate relatively ; it selects a directory from the root (e.g. it must be "/something")
+One change is there is no concept of the "current working directory" ; this must be managed by the developer.
+All file names and directory names are absolute.

 ## Revision